Merger control

 Time limits

-If the deal does not pose any major competition issues, the Autorité may clear the transaction unconditionally or subject to conditions at the end of a rapid review known as phase 1 (25 working days maximum).
+If the deal does not pose any major competition issues, the Autorité may clear the transaction unconditionally or subject to conditions at the end of a rapid review, known as Phase 1 (25 working days maximum).

 A rapid review in the majority of cases

-Almost all other cases are dealt with in less than 5 weeks (phase 1/simple review).
-It is only in a very small number of cases (complex cases, identified risks of serious harm to competition) that the Autorité conducts a more detailed examination (phase 2/in-depth examination).
+Almost all other cases are dealt with in less than 5 weeks (Phase 1/simple review).
+It is only in a very small number of cases (complex cases, identified risks of serious harm to competition) that the Autorité conducts a more detailed examination (Phase 2/in-depth examination).

 Possible control even under the thresholds: use of Article 22

-The European Commission now accepts the referrals by national competition authorities under Article 22 of the EU Merger Regulation of transactions that do not have a European dimension, including those that do not meet the national notification thresholds.
+The European Commission now accepts referrals by national competition authorities under Article 22 of the EU Merger Regulation of transactions that do not have a European dimension, including those that do not meet national notification thresholds.

-Read the press release, 15 September 2020
+See the press release of 15 September 2020

-Following the referral request made by the Autorité de la concurrence, which was joined by several Member States of the European Economic Area (Belgium, Greece, Iceland, Netherlands and Norway), the Commission decided to open a procedure to examine the takeover of Grail by Illumina.
+Following the referral request made by the Autorité de la concurrence, which was joined by several Member States of the European Economic Area (Belgium, Greece, Iceland, the Netherlands and Norway), the Commission decided to open a procedure to examine the takeover of Grail by Illumina.
 The Commission prohibited the transaction in September 2022, as it would have stifled innovation and reduced choice in the emerging market for blood-based early cancer detection tests (European Commission press release).

 What different outcomes are possible?